 - Isolated business domain towards embedded mobility

 For decades the parking industry has been divided into two categories, on-street parking and off-street parking.
-The Sesam Sesam solution disrupted the off-street parking market in Norway last decade by introducing pay per use recurrent payment based on Radio Frequency Identification (RFID) and Automatic License Plate Recognition (ALPR).
+The parking management system, Sesam, disrupted the off-street parking market in Norway last decade by introducing pay per use recurrent payment based on Radio Frequency Identification (RFID) and Automatic License Plate Recognition (ALPR).

 With nearly ten years of development and operations in roadside and central system we have one of the most comprehensive off-street parking management systems available, and we are ready to take on free flow charging of autonomous vehicles operated by car-sharing companies.
 Paradoxically one of the answers to the mobility challenge is to handle parked vehicles in an optimum way.

 Please visit the blog section to read more about how we strive to simplify everyday life for facility owners, parking operators and end-users.